emaantic/emaantic/README.md

 ---

-I'm Ema Antić, and I'm using my skills as a UI/UX Designer and Frontend Developer to design, test and build digital products.
+I'm Ema Antić, and I'm using my skills as a UI/UX Designer and Frontend Developer to design, test and build digital products. <br>
 Here's a glimpse of my skills and technologies:

 ✨ Frontend: HTML, CSS, JavaScript,  SASS<br>